thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms-v2.md

 ###### Node A: **Filter Script**
 - Add the **Filter Script** node and connect it to the **Input** node with a relation type **Success**.
- <br>This node with will verify: "if the temperature is in the expected interval" using the following script:
+ <br>This node will verify: "if the temperature is in the expected interval" using the following script:

    {% highlight javascript %}return msg.temperature < -40 || msg.temperature > 80;{% endhighlight %}